varunyn/sonarQube_workshop/LabGuide050.md

 - Click on **Add Ingress Rules**.
     ![](images/050/9.png)

 - Enter Source CIDR 0.0.0.0/0 and destination port range **9000,8080**.
-We are opening port 9000 which is default port for running sonarQube which we will deploy in next lab and port 8080 which is default for our web service which we will deploy in lab 400.
+We are opening port 9000 which is default port for running SonarQube, which we will deploy in next lab, and port 8080 which is default for our web service which we will deploy in lab 400.

     ![](images/050/10.png)